 Our first task was to hit the road and unearth the stories and people that make Route 66 what it is.
-We kicked off our campaign by spending 3 weeks documenting the businesses and people of Route 66.
+So we spent 3 weeks documenting the businesses and people of Route 66.

-With all of these businesses, people, and stories we needed a central focus for the campaign.
+We needed a central focus for the campaign.
 In stepped the Muffler Man.
 We adopted him as our mascot to help bring our adventure to life.
 First step was to create a series of OOH that directed drivers off the Interstate and back onto the Mother Road.
-We developed a range of Muffler Man designs that represented all of the weird and wonderful things found on Route 66.
-These also became the key art for promoting the road trip.

-While our outdoor directed people to Route 66, we needed an actual physical mascot to travel across the country.
-We partnered with Bell Plastics (the original Manufacturer of Muffler Men) to create a bespoke 20ft giant, along with a suitcase, to travel across the country.
+Our OOH directed people to Route 66, but we needed an actual physical mascot to travel across the country.
+Partnering with Bell Plastics (the original Manufacturer of Muffler Men) we created a bespoke 20ft giant!

 SANTA MONICA • LAUNCH •

-Santa Monica We kicked off the road trip on Santa Monica Pier, with musical acts, merchandise give-aways and a visit from legendary car collector Magnus Walker.
+We kicked off the road trip on Santa Monica Pier, with musical acts, merchandise, prizes and a visit from legendary car collector Magnus Walker.
 We gathered signatures and spread the word about our campaign.

 At each stop, our Muffler Man had signage directing the public to sign our petition to protect Route 66 and Keep it Kickin’.
-Our site allowed the public to sign the petition, follow the road trip, learn more about the small businesses, and create their own trip!
+Our site allowed the public to sign the petition, follow the road trip, and learn more about the small businesses.

 CLOWNDOG